jdjuan/ng-notyf/.github/ISSUE_TEMPLATE.md

 ### Desired functionality.
 <!--
-What would like to see implemented?
+What would you like to see implemented?
 What is the usecase?
 -->